-Figure 20: Example #2 for Sample from Sequence #123 with Path
+Figure 18: Example #2 for Sample from Sequence #123 with Path

 As can be seen, the one Availability event is returned and the next sequence is now 127.
 This will indicate that the application must request from 127 on for the next set of events.
-If no

-DeviceStream will be returned.
+If no events are available, the nextSequence will again be set to 127 and an empty DeviceStream will be returned.